Tony Parker has certainly made more ridiculous shots in his lifetime.

 Think about that.
 Tim Duncan could have capped a legendary career with a game-winning shot to win the 2013 NBA Finals, and it wouldn’t have even been legal.
 And there wouldn’t have been anything the referees – considering the NBA’s current in-game rules regarding mulligans – could have done about it.

-Once again, put that in your pipe, conspiracy lovers.
+Once again – put that in your pipe, conspiracy lovers.
 The Spurs were allowed to re-introduce their best player into the game illegally in the game’s final seconds.
 This refereeing crew made some significant mistakes in Game 6, but not because they were trying to tilt the action one way or the other.
 They just screwed some calls up.

-More important is the state of Parker, who played more than 42 minutes in the loss with a hamstring pull, and was obviously tripping over his own dragging tongue by the time the third quarter ended.
+More important is the state of Parker, who played over 42 minutes in the loss with a hamstring pull, and was obviously tripping over his own dragging tongue by the time the third quarter ended.
 Tony ended up missing all three of his shots in overtime and clanking on 17 of 23 shots overall, and if he’s unable to drive the San Antonio offense in Game 7, then it may not even be worth it for the Spurs to drive to the arena.

 Though they will.
 And Parker will try.
 And we’ll get a Game 7, to see if Tony can try to nail another game-winner.